 Alice's Table is a business opportunity where you host floral arranging parties at various locations.
 Compensation is per event, and the average event runs two hours for the arrangement, plus an additional 30-60 minutes for setup and cleanup.
 According to their website, if you hosted a party for 10 individuals you'd earn approximately $455 for four hours of work — which averages out to $113 per hour!
 If you'd like to find out more about this business opportunity, click here and fill out their Event Host Application and say that you saw them on The Work at Home Woman.

-Office professionals with experience in a variety of industries can find work through.
-If you have two years of experience or more in a variety of industries, you might be able to find a full-time or flexible contracting position through one of the varieties of professional companies SpareHire works with.
+If you have two years of experience or more in a variety of industries, you might be able to find a full-time or flexible contracting position through one of the varieties of professional companies that SpareHire works with.
 Positions pay up to $100 per hour with signing bonuses and other perks available.
 Just upload your resume and fill out the application.
 From there, you can browse the positions available, and if anything sparks your interest, you can send a letter with your application for the role.
 Then, you log your hours into their system for contract work and start making a significant amount of money.
 Many of their roles are flexible, and 80 percent of the positions are work-from-home jobs.

-Anyone who’s navigated the tricky waters of home improvement understands how valuable guidance and assistance can be.
-From securing contractors, to vetting workers, and ensuring follow-through, a home improvement referral business provides consumers peace of mind.
-If you have experience working with contractors and in home improvement industry, starting a home improvement referral business might be perfect for you!
-The pay can be excellent with the right client base, and even part-time home improvement referral business owners can make $50,000 or more per year.
+Anyone who’s navigated the waters of a home improvement project understands how valuable it is to get the right contractors.
+From securing contractors to vetting workers, and ensuring follow-through, a home improvement referral business provides consumers with peace of mind.
+If you're detail oriented and enjoy doing research, starting a home improvement referral business might be perfect for you!
+The pay can be excellent with the right client base, and even part-time home improvement referral business owners can earn $50,000 annually, which is approximately $24 per hour.

 If you love jewelry, enjoy selling, and are looking for a great consultant job, you can earn $40-50 per hour selling personalized jewelry through Initial Outfitters.
 Following a multi-level marketing structure, Initial Outfitters is flexible with hours and offers chances for promotion, bonuses and sales recognition.
 Selling popular items like jewelry from home in a “party” format gives stay-at-home moms an opportunity to earn money while doing something social and fun, in a relaxed, low-pressure setting.
 As you move through the process and start to build a sales team, you can earn money by sponsoring and working with other team members.